contains the active ingredient mirtazapine

 All medicines have benefits and risks.
 Your doctor has weighed the risks of you taking Axit against the benefits expected for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

-There are many different types of medicines used to treat depression.
-Depression is longer lasting and/or more severe than the "low moods" everyone has from time to time due to the stress of everyday life.
+Depression is longer lasting or more severe than "low moods" everyone has from time to time due to the stress of everyday life.
 It is thought to be caused by a chemical imbalance in parts of the brain.
-This imbalance affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, being unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.
+This affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.